The Outdoor Lab

 Here it get's tricky.
 What you really want in most types of situations is a highly breathable and waterproof fabric at the same time, but this can be difficult to achieve for a waterproof fabric which is why outdoor gear that are able to combine the two factors of breathability and water-resistance is so important.

-Quck Guide
+Quick Guide

 Layering

-Quick Guide: How to layer Outdoor Clothes?
+Quick Guide: How to make layer on layer

 There are a variety of ways to layer outdoor wear when you're on adventure.
 For most outdoor enthusiasts the layering rely on a classic three-parted system: